sc932/ARP/README.md

 ## Running ARP

+### Using Jupyter Notebook

+1. Open the `runner.ipynb` notebook and execute both cells
-### Writing your YAML configuration file
+2. Write your own YAML file for your data as needed (see below)

-1. Open a text editor of your choice (suggestions below)

 ### In a terminal